MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions.md

 > [!NOTE]
 > To install extensions from AppSource or add per-tenant extensions, you must have the right permissions.
 You must either be a member of the D365 EXTENSION MGMT user group or you must have the D365 EXTENSION MGMT permission set.
 If you are an administrator, you can assign user groups and permissions to other users in your company.<br /><br />
 To use the functionality that is provided by an extension, such as opening pages, running reports, selecting actions, and so on, you must be assigned the permission sets that are installed as part of the extension.

+> [!IMPORTANT]
+> The upload of per-tenant extensions and the installation of AppSource extensions is not supported through the **Extension Management** page for on-premise installations.

 When you first launch [!INCLUDE[d365fin](includes/d365fin_md.md)], some extensions are already installed for you.
 Over time, more extensions will be made available to you, and you can then choose if you want to use the extension or not.